inventhouse/allgit/allgit.md

 ----------------
 Branches are integral to change management in git; it turns out that feature and release branches are a very natural way to group projects that allgit should work on together.
 On the flip side, allgit makes it very easy make consistent branches among related projects.

+_(( Work in some of the ways we can create branches based on previous branches or collections of branches and the like ))_

-In fact, it can be useful to, judiciously, make branches for the sole purpose grouping repositories; allgit's `--branches` filter just checks if the desired branches exists, they don't have to be checked out.
+In fact, it can be useful to, judiciously, make branches for the sole purpose grouping repositories; allgit's `--branches` filter just checks if any of the desired branches exist, they don't have to be checked out.

 On the other hand, we often work with varied repositories that may branch for release on different schedules or come from multiple sources which may have differing branching and naming practices.